 While I was doing my weekly learning, I stumbled upon this article by Jeremy Knauff on Search Engine Journal about How Long Does SEO Take?
-And pretty much like any other SEOs in the planet, I’ve been asked the same question by clients especially those who are newbies in the digital world.
+And pretty much like any other SEO specialists on the planet, I’ve been asked the same question by clients, especially those who are newbies in the digital world.

-In the end, I just tell clients that on-page site optimization can take 2 to 3 months depending on the amount of work we need to fix on your site.
+Going back to the question, how long does it really take to see results for SEO?
+Usually, I tell clients that on-page site optimization can take 2 to 3 months depending on the amount of work we need to fix on your site and how much time we are given to work on it.
 External efforts (like link building, etc.) and blog article writing should be done religiously to keep your website on the right path.

 As for those who ask me how long it will take to get a site to rank #1, I always try to go the ‘honesty’ route.
 “I simply can’t say.”
-It depends on the keyword difficulty and amount of competition.
+It depends on the keyword difficulty, the amount of competition, and how aggressive you are in marketing your site.
 We have to push building links consistently and promotion should be done regularly.

 Factors that Affect Your SEO Efforts